-The US is approaching 8 million Covid-19 cases and the pace of new infections signals a tough winter - Local News 8
+The US is approaching 8 million COVID-19 cases and the pace of new infections signals a tough winter - Local News 8

-The US is nearing 8 million Covid-19 cases and averaging more than 50,000 daily new infections — a sign the country is in for a tough winter, experts say.
+Daily coronavirus infection rates are climbing in the US as the nation nears 8 million official COVID-19 cases — a sign the country is in for a tough winter, experts say.

+The country’s one-week average of new daily cases has moved above 53,000 — an increase of more than 55% in just over a month, Johns Hopkins University data show.

 Dr. Peter Hotez, professor and dean of tropical medicine at the Baylor College of Medicine, called the rising average “an ominous sign.”